zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 if __name__ == "__main__":
     training_pipeline()

-# In the YAML the same can be done, in this case the
+# In the YAML the same can be done; in this case the
 #  passing to the decorators is not needed
 # model_version:
   # name: iris_classifier